Hanlin-pro/myCinema/README.md

 2) Start Apache and MySQL

-3) Drag "Shopster-main" into XAMPP's 'htdocs' folder
+3) Drag "myCinema-main" into XAMPP's 'htdocs' folder

 4) On phpMyAdmin ( http://localhost/phpmyadmin/ ) , create a new database "mycinema"

-5) Import the sql file located at /xampp/htdocs/Shopster-main-testing/src/shopster.sql
+5) Import the sql file located at /xampp/htdocs/myCinema-main-testing/src/shopster.sql

 6) On a web browser, enter into the url "http://localhost/test/src/"